DFHack/dfhack/docs/plugins/autoclothing.rst

 - you want a tool that can run effectively with a default configuration

-You can even enable both tools if you only want to set configuration for a few specific clothing types (e.g. if you'd prefer that most pople wear dresses).
+You can even enable both tools if you only want to set configuration for a few specific clothing types (e.g. if you'd prefer that most people wear dresses).
 You can set the configuration for those types in ``autoclothing`` and let `tailor` automatically manage the rest.